-Students on placement are employed full-time for 22 weeks by the partners of the industry based learning program in a graduate level role within the company.
+Students on placement are deployed full-time for 22 weeks with the industry partners of the Faculty of IT industry-based learning program in a graduate level role within the company.

 Workload

 Students are required to work full-time normal business hours for 22 weeks at the placement location at the direction of their industry supervisor.